 This includes the structure and anything permanently attached to the building.

-Contents and equipment are called Business Personal Property (BPP) on a business insurance policy.
-Contents includes anything not a part of the building but that is regularly kept on the premises.
+Contents and equipment are called business personal property (BPP) on a business insurance policy.
+Contents includes anything not a part of the building that is regularly kept on the premises.

 Building verses Contents

-We are often asked by clients to differentiate whether certain items should be insured as Building or Contents on their commercial property insurance.
-Insurance companies understand gray areas exist and, as long as the coverage is somewhere, they are usually satisfied.
-For example, we had a seafood processor ask about their processing equipment and freezers.
-The processing equipment, though bolted to the floor, could be removed and generally weren’t considered in the value of the building.
-So we insured their value under Contents – BPP.
-The freezers, however, were large walk-in types and a more permanent part of the structure.
-Thus the freezers and all supporting equipment were insured under Building.
+We are often asked by clients to differentiate whether certain items should be insured as building or contents on their commercial property insurance.
+Insurance companies understand gray areas exist and, as long as the coverage is on one or the other, they are usually satisfied.
+For example, we had a seafood processor ask about processing equipment and freezers.
+The processing equipment, though bolted to the floor, could be removed and generally would not be considered in the value of the building.
+Thus, it’s value was insured under contents – BPP.
+The freezers, however, were large walk-in structures and a permanent part of the structure.
+Thus, the freezers and supporting equipment were insured as building.

 Contents Away from Premises

-Coverage for contents usually extends 100 to 1,000 feet from the premises.
-So if your business has items that are frequently carried off premises, an Inland Marine insurance policy is meant to cover such items.
+Coverage for contents usually extends 100 to 1,000 feet from the business premises.
+So if a business has items that are frequently carried off premises, an inland marine insurance policy is meant to cover such items.
 Alternatively, some commercial property insurance policies offer a limited amount of coverage for items while away from the premises.
 Here are some contents our clients frequently carry off-premises.

 - Tools and equipment in vehicles.

 - Items while at trade shows.

 - Equipment to be installed elsewhere.
-For example, HVAC contractors often carry expensive equipment to be installed at one of their client’s sites.
+For example, HVAC contractors often carry equipment to be installed at a client’s site.

 - Product being shipped (depending upon your shipping terms).

 Personal Property of Others

-If you have clients that visit your building or drop off their items for you to work on, or for your safekeeping, consider insuring them under Personal Property of Others.
-You don’t own these items, so they are generally not covered by your commercial property insurance policy.
-However, if you are responsible for them, insuring them in this manner is the best way to do it.
+If clients visit a business or drop off items for repair or safekeeping, consider insuring them under personal property of others.
+Because your business doesn’t own these items they are generally not covered by your commercial property insurance policy.
+However, if you are responsible for their safekeeping, insuring them in this manner is one means to do so.

 Improvements or Betterments